truenas/documentation/content/Solutions/Optimizations/Security.md

 * Keep TrueNAS up-to-date with the most recent updates for your supported version.
 * Upgrade to new major releases promptly consistent with the deployment use case.
 * Disable any network services not in use.
-* Restrict the TrueNAS web UI, IPMI, and any other management interfaces to private subnets away from untrusted users.
+* Restrict the TrueNAS web UI, IPMI, and any other management interfaces to private subnets away from untrusted users, or keep disconnected when not in active use.
 * Configure **Syslog** settings to send logs to an external server ([CORE]({{< relref "/core/uireference/system/advanced/_index.md" >}}) | [SCALE]({{< relref "managesyslogsscale.md" >}})).
 * In TrueNAS 24.04 (Dragonfish) or later, locally [monitor and review audit logs]({{< relref "auditingscale.md" >}}) using the **Audit** screen.
 * In the **System > Advanced Settings**, always keep **Show Text Console without Password Prompt** set to **Disabled**.